0xcart/artemis/README.md

 The SparkFun Artemis [forum](https://forum.sparkfun.com/viewforum.php?f=167) is highly recommended for information and support.

+In addition to providing a starting template to develop, build, load, and debug with Visual Studio Code, this project also serves as a foundation for a quadruped robot inspired by the work of [Martin Triendl](https://www.youtube.com/watch?v=QWxBLGjrkEU).
+While the full implementation is maintained in a seperate repository, core components are updated in this repository to provide others a starting point (or at minimum, example code).
+For example, the code demonstrates how to control servos using the [PCA9685 Servo Driver](https://www.adafruit.com/product/815) over I2C via the AmbiqSuiteSDK HAL transfer functions.

 ## Dependencies

 The latest version of each tool/extension should be used unless otherwise noted.
 During installation, if the option is available to add a given tool to the system PATH environment variable, please do so.
 This is very important for the GNU Arm Embedded Toolchain.